Many plants may be safely enjoyed by smoking a pipe rollup.

 Mint's close relatives, including lemon balm (lemon flavored) and yerba buena (sweet mint flavored), are also often included in smoking mixtures.

-Smoking characteristics: varies by species.
+Smoking characteristics: vary by species.

 Type of plant: These perennial herbs spread under optimal growth conditions to form extensive colonies.

-How to grow it: Mint is easier to grow from a pot plant than by seeding it or transplanting a clump from an established patch.
-Partial sunshine and rich, moist soil are preferred growing conditions.
 Peppermint can invade gardens, especially in wet areas, so you may need to limit them to pots.
 Cut the dry stems back to the ground each fall.

 Salvia is the largest of the plants in the sage family.
 The genus contains annual herbaceous perennials and shrubs.
 They are widely distributed through Asia, Central, and South America, as well as the Mediterranean.